pcperera/vfm/README.md

 ------------------------------------------------------------------------

 ## Summary

 Physics calibration tunes model parameters so that physics-based predictions of oil, water, and gas rates match real well data as closely as possible.

+For any new input:

+* Compute qL from pressure
+* Split into qo and qw using water cut
+* Compute qg from pressure drawdown

 Calibration process: